oviu/INST126/Project3/README.md

 The general flow is - get data -> pass data into various functions and return wanted data -> write data to files

 # Notes/Updates
 .
+A function for parsing the log file is used and the flowchart is in the flow chart.

+.
 The length of the value of each date key from the returned dictionaries in each behavior report function gives the quantity of issues for that day.